-Browse the table of contents for other state codes to find relevant titles/chapters.
+Browse the table of contents and indexes for state codes to find relevant titles/chapters.

 Secondary sources such as treatises can lead you to pertinent cases on your topic, as can an annotated statutory code.
 Also, try researching cases by topic on Westlaw and LexisNexis.